top of page

 These traumatic events may include military combat, natural disasters, serious accidents, sexual assault, or other violent personal assaults.

-It is important to note that not everyone who goes through these events will experience PTSD.
-This mental health condition is only diagnosed if the symptoms last for months and interfere with your day-to-day functioning at work or school
+It is important to note that not everyone who goes through these events will develop PTSD.
+The condition is only diagnosed if symptoms persist for months and interfere with daily functioning at work, school, or in relationships.

 PTSD Versus CPTSD

-PTSD and Complex Post-Traumatic Stress Disorder (CPTSD) can both occur after experiencing traumatic events.
+PTSD and Complex Post-Traumatic Stress Disorder (CPTSD) can both result from trauma, but there are important differences.

-While PTSD occurs after experiencing a single short-term traumatic event, CPTSD is a mental health condition that develops after prolonged long-term exposure to multiple traumatic events.
+While PTSD is linked to a single short-term traumatic event, CPTSD develops after prolonged exposure to multiple traumatic events, especially interpersonal trauma such as childhood abuse, neglect, or long-term relationship violence.

 How Does the Body React to Trauma?

-When the nervous system is regulated, it responds to danger and the need for rest and digestion at the appropriate times.
+When the nervous system is regulated, these systems work in harmony and respond to danger and the need for rest and digestion at the appropriate times.

 But trauma dysregulates the balance between these two systems.
-This means that your body has a difficult time recognizing a real threat or perceived danger.
-Your nervous system remains on high alert on a consistent basis and has a difficult time going to rest.
+Your nervous system remains on high alert consistently and has a difficult time going to rest, even when there is no real threat or danger.

 What Do Trauma Symptoms Look Like?